compose-generator/compose-generator/docs/docs/quick-start.md

     After you answered all questions, Compose Generator starts to generate the compose configuration for you and saves the provided outcome into the current directory.
 After finishing, you can run `$ docker compose up` to run Docker Compose with the generated configuration.

 ??? question "I already have project(s) to deploy by building the image(s) in-place (not recommended for production)"
     Clone the project to your system if not done already and execute `$ compose-generator --with-instructions` in the root directory of the project.
-Please only select the services that you need apart from the services, you want to build.

-    After generating the configuration without the relevant services, you can add them via `$ compose-generator add` one by one.
+Select `Custom service` plus the predefined templates for the companion services that you need.
+Select `y` to build the custom service from source.

 ??? question "I already have project(s) to deploy by pulling remote images"
     Clone the project to your system if not done already and execute `$ compose-generator --with-instructions` in the root directory of the project.
-Please only select the services that you need apart from the services, you want to build.

-    After generating the configuration without the relevant services, you can add them via `$ compose-generator add` one by one.
+Select `Custom service` plus the predefined templates for the companion services that you need.
+Select `N` to pull the custom service image from a container registry.